 What registries are involved in providing the function: Root Zone, Root Zone WHOIS database.

-Overlaps or interdependencies: The DNS requires IP addresses to function (both IPV4 and IPV6) from the Address Registries and offers its services based on a large number of protocols developed and maintained by the IETF.
+Overlaps or interdependencies: The DNS structure is described in RFC1591.
+RFC6761 specifies rules for reserved special-use domain names.

 Redelegation and Operation of the .INT TLD (NTIA IANA Functions Contract: C.2.9.4)